lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

 <a id="december-adventure-2025"></a>

+## 2025-12-05

+Was out most of the day and visited Joe's opening for 'First Friday' at GrizzlyGrizzly in evening.
+I saw some old friends.
+I really enjoyed the exhibit.

+In the evening I did some work on L5 and the website.
+I had a bug so fixed arc drawing for chord() mode.
+After I tried starting to build out an *examples* section to the website and porting over some examples from p5.js but didn't complete it.

 ## 2025-12-04